Safety Education

 - Instructors reserve the right to dismiss or fail a student for inappropriate or unsafe behavior.

-- Students are required to complete the multiple choice test on their own abilities, without assistance from a parent/guardian, unless other accomodations have been discussed and agreed upon in advance with the instructor.
+- Students are required to complete the multiple choice test on their own abilities, without assistance from a parent/guardian, unless other accommodations have been discussed and agreed upon in advance with the instructor.

 - Attendance of a safety education program and taking the multiple choice test does not guarantee the passing of the course.
 Criteria such as, but not limited to, mental and physical acuity, the ability to demonstrate and recognize safe procedures, attitude, and the maturity level of a student will be factors assessed by the instructor in the certification process.

-If you have questions about the safety education programs or are interested in becoming a certified volunteer instructor, please contact your regional Volunteer Services Coordinator.
+Contact your regional Volunteer Services Coordinator if you have questions about the safety education programs or if you are interested in becoming a certified volunteer instructor.